-On this page we share the ratings of the best air purifiers.
+On this page we share the rankings of the best air purifiers.
 This list is from the products that test best to provide fresh air in a room.
 We also include customer testimonials into our air purifier reviews.
-We also use some key findings from CARB.
+We also use some key findings from CARB (California Air Resources Board).

 As a result the key factors we test are ease of use, filter efficiency, and air flow.